gregorriegler/csharp-refactoring-tools/.roo/rules/rules.md

 - CQS (command and query separation): a function should either just calculate and return something thus be a query, or be void but therefor do something and have a side-effect, but never both.

 ## Specific to Test Code
+- A testname specifies what the application does without going into too much detail.
+The name describes a fact.
+The name should not contain can/should/handle in its name.
 - Separate Arrange, Act and Assert by one line of whitespace
 - NEVER use a block syntax structure such as Loops or .Where() in a Test.
 The test has only one path and it knows the expected outcome.
 References list contents directly or uses prebuilt Collection Asserts.
 - Don't use Assert.Multiple.
 Each Assert stands on its own on its own line.
 - Test readability trumps code reuse!
   - Keep test data inline when the data structure IS what's being tested.
-- NEVER use should in a test name.
-A test specifies what the code DOES (those are facts), not what it should do.